Baltimore

 Purple Line Fare System Expansion – Maryland Transportation Authority (Baltimore, MD)

 The State of Maryland hired CCG to provide fare system advice, fare policy and revenue planning services for the Purple Line Expansion.
 The project is currently under construction and will be operated through a Public Private Partnership (P3).
 The new light rail line will consist of 21 new stations across two counties connecting with WMATA MetroRail stops, WMATA Metrobus, MARC and commuter bus service, and local county bus service.
-As part of our fare policy and revenue planning work, Chris Tucker helped analyze MTA Maryland’s current fare programs in relation to the Purple Line’s connecting agency partners to develop fare strategy options that protect revenue while also serving the needs of all riders in the region.

 Project Responsibilities